DeepExtremes/minicube-generation/minicube-generation/COMPONENTVERSIONS.md

 ## s2cloudless_cloudmask
 ### 1.0
-* Initial version with bands "CLM" and "CLP"
+* Initial version with band "CLM"
+### 1.1
+* Also include band "CLP"
+### 1.2
+* Read all bands for a time step in one request (functional change that results in slightly different metadata)

 ## sen2cor_cloudmask
 ### 1.0
 * Initial version with band "CLD"
+### 1.1
+* Read all bands for a time step in one request (functional change that results in slightly different metadata)

 ## unetmobv2_cloudmask
 ### 1.0